TheBIMsider/bcfsleuth/README.md

 ---

-*Made with ❤️ & 🤖 assistance for the AECO community*
+*Built with ❤️ & 🤖 assistance for the AECO community*